chiarabuoncuore/abremipainters/gap1.md

 ![Image2](/abremipainters/assets/images/Immagine4.jpg)

-From the query, we found out that Marcantonio Chiarini’s image is missing on Wikidata
+From the query, we found out that Marcantonio Chiarini’s image is missing on Wikidata.

 Since there is no image associated with Marcantonio Chiarini on Wikidata (P18 property is missing), we performed a manual search on Wikimedia Commons, finding out the following image: https://commons.wikimedia.org/w/index.php?search=MARCANTONIO+CHIARINI&title=Special:MediaSearch&type=image

-From the search results, we reviewed multiple images and identified one that appears to be related to Chiarini or his artistic work
+From the search results, we reviewed multiple images and identified one that appears to be related to Chiarini or his artistic work.

 - **RDF Triples Creation to Fill the Gap**